-Budgeted cost: £19,5 71
+Budgeted cost: £20,692

-Activity Evidence that supports this approach Challenge number(s) addressed Appointment of federation wide welfare and attendance officer Embedding good practice set out in DfE's Improving School Attendance Working with families to break down barriers with the school system and ensuring continuity of support and policy implementation for families 7 Well-being support through the work of Senior Learning Mentor - bespoke and weekly programmes "Happy to be me programme" has been successfully run at the school for x years Children have a safe space and peer group to focus on self-esteem and developing relationships all Contingency fund for acute issues Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
-6 Music fund: to enable talented pupils to access small group tuition - thus building their culture capital and increasing chances of accessing music places at local specialised secondary schools As a school with a good reputation for music, we believe family income should not be barrier to learning a tuned instrument any child who wishes to.
-6
+Activity Evidence that supports this approach Challenge number(s) addressed Appointment of federation wide welfare and attendance officer Embedding good practice set out in DfE's Improving School Attendance Working with families to break down barriers with the school system and ensuring continuity of support and policy implementation for families 7 Well-being support through the work ofLearning Mentor - bespoke and weekly programmes "Happy to be me programme" has been successfully run at the school for x years all

-EAL classes for parents Funding to enable primary carers to have weekly one hour EAL lessons with a trained instructor and to learn basic "words for school" and to have a point of contact regarding curriculum matters - 2 terms in first instance: Funding to enable some children to attend after school activities.
+Children have a safe space and peer group to focus on self-esteem and developing relationships Contingency fund for acute issues Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
+6 Music fund: to enable talented pupils to access small group tuition - thus building their culture capital and increasing chances of accessing music places at local specialised secondary schools As a school with a good reputation for music, we believe family income should not be barrier to learning a tuned instrument any child wishes to.
+6 EAL classes for parents Funding to enable primary carers to have weekly one hour EAL lessons with a trained instructor and to learn basic "words for school" and to have a point of contact regarding curriculum matters - 2 terms in first instance: Link to phonics/ reading and maths programme workshops Funding to enable identified children to attend after school / before school activities.
 10 children per term:

-Total budgeted cost: £78,310
+Total budgeted cost: £82,769